 Tolerant of southern heat and drought, lemon bottlebrush (Callistemon citrinus) can be grown in northern climates in large containers and brought in for winter.
 It shoots up at a rate of 10 to 15 inches per year, eventually reaching 25 feet.
 Bearing red flowers, it attracts hummingbirds.
 Zones 9-10

-Leyland cypress (Cupressocyparis leylandii) can be used as an individual specimen tree or grouped for a tall hedge.
+Leyland cypress (Cupressocyparis leylandii) can be used as an individual specimen tree or grouped for a tall, fast-growing hedge for privacy and screening.
 It grows 1 to 3 feet per year, reaching up to 70 feet, and prefers full sun.
 Its size can be controlled with pruning.
 Zones 7-10

 One of the most common trees in the United States, the silver maple (Acer saccharinum) is native to the eastern part of North America.
 It grows 12 to 20 inches per year, reaching up to 100 feet tall and 70 feet wide.
 A common shade tree, it unfortunately has shallow roots and weak branches.
 Its cousin, the red maple (Acer rubrum), is also native to North America and is known for its stunning fall foliage color.
 Red maples grow smaller: 50 feet tall and 40 feet wide.
 Zones 3-9